epcervantes7/epcervantes7/README.md

 - 👋 Hi, I’m @epcervantes7
 - 👀 I’m interested in artificial inteligence, machine learning and deep learning
-- 🌱 I’m currently using the adquired knowledge in real-word use cases, using structurared and unstructurated data.
+- 🌱 I’m currently using the adquired knowledge in real-word use cases, using structurated and unstructurated data.
 ..

 <!---